Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Grid graph

-to approach $f(m,\infty)$ and $k(m,\infty)$, respectively.
+to approach $f$ and $k$, respectively.

-Due to the existence of parity effect, the estimation of the constants given in this way always approaches the exact value from both sides according to the parity of the selected points, so that we can give the upper and lower bounds of the constants, as shown in the \textbf{black} curves in the following figures (more precise results are provided in Appendix A):
+Although $f(m,n)$ ($f(m,\infty)$) can also be directily used to approximate $f(m,\infty)$ ($f(\infty, \infty)$), the approximation given by the above form converges faster\footnote{Pavlov~\cite{prob} observed that the convergence speed of $\tilde{f}(\infty,\infty)(m)$ is faster than exponential convergence, while $f(m,\infty)$ is slower.}.
+According to our assumption, this is because the bias caused by surface effect has been eliminated.

-We can obtain the upper and lower bounds of $f$ and $k$ by using the same method and letting $m\rightarrow\infty$:
+Due to the existence of parity effect, the estimation of the constants given in this way always approaches the exact value from both sides according to the parity of the selected points, so that we can give the upper and lower bounds of the constants.
+When $m$ is fixed, the trend of odd and even terms of $f(m,\infty)$ and $k(m,\infty)$ always approaches exponential convergence.
+Therefore, we can retain its odd or even terms, and take the limit of the exponential curve passing through three adjacent points to obtain a more accurate estimate.